Sprinkler system not growing

 How do I know if my sprinkler system needs repair?

-Signs that your sprinkler system needs repair include uneven or patchy grass growth, dry spots, and visible issues with sprinkler heads or water flow.
+Signs that your sprinkler system needs repair include uneven lawn growth, dry spots, and leaks or breaks in the pipes or sprinkler heads.

 Can I fix a sprinkler system myself?